SiliconLabs/peripheral_examples/series2/gpio/switch_led_polled/readme.txt

 switch_led_polled

 This project demonstrates a user how to set a simple digital input and digital output.
 Button PB0 on the WSTK is an input.
 LED0 is the output.
 When button 0 is pressed, LED0 will be on.

+Note for the EFR32xG27 Radio Board, LED1 is the output.
+When button 0 is pressed, LED1 will be on.
+The radio board connects button 0 to LED0 via hardware, so LED0 will also be on while button 0 is pressed.

 Note for EFR32xG21 devices, clock enabling is not required.

 How To Test:
 1. Build the project and download to the Starter Kit
-2. Press PB0 to turn LED0 on
+2. Press PB0 to turn LED on
-3. Release PB0 to turn LED0 off
+3. Release PB0 to turn LED off

 Peripherals Used:
 CMU    - HFRCODPLL @ 19 MHz